chiransh/DISCOVER/README.md

 # DISCOVER
-A sample Blog App based on "FIREBASE"
+A sample App based on "FIREBASE"
-Blog$pot is a sample base for any Blogging Application.
+DISCOVER is a sample base for any Blogging Application.

          Added